 Accommodation: Lake Taupo (or Rotorua)

 You leave Lake Taupo through fantastic scenery before you reach the East Coast.
 There's a bit of everything—rugged hills, beautiful valleys, gentle plains, and huge vistas.

 Beautifully preserved 1930s architecture is Napier's special point of difference.
 A national disaster resulted in Napier becoming one of the purest Art Deco cities in the world.
 Napier's city centre has the feeling of a time capsule - the seamless line of 1930s architecture is quite extraordinary.

-Later on, you will get the chance to prepare your own dinner with a cooking class at either Farmhouse Kitchen or Breckenridge Lodge.
+Or: You will get the chance to prepare your own dinner with a cooking class at either Farmhouse Kitchen or Breckenridge Lodge.
 Both establishments use quality seasonal Hawkes Bay produce.
-After class, you get to enjoy a meal and socialise with other members.
+After class, you get to enjoy a meal and socialize with other members.